 Actually, there's a whole lot less intrigue in it and more philosophy...

 Case in point.
-I was on a couple of airplanes the other day, flying to a talk.
-Like any good fish geek, I spent some time pouring over fish-geek forums/blogs, freshwater and reef- and was drawn to some "build threads" on a few forums, you know- to kind of get a "read" as to how other aquarists are approaching certain things.
-Funny, actually, because one of the things I hold dear in my aquarium practice is that I won't allow any of my decisions to be influenced by others...Kind of a ridiculous position, actually- because we can't help but be influenced by the work of others in this hobby, right?
+Like any good hobbyist, I spent some time pouring over "build threads" on a few forums, to kind of get a "read" as to how other aquarists are approaching certain things.
+Funny, actually, because one of the first things I told myself is that I wouldn't allow any of my decisions to be influenced by others...Kind of a ridiculous position, actually- because we can't help but be influenced by the work of others in this hobby, right?

-So anyways, as I pursued a few threads, I'd see the usual iterations of wood, rock, the fancy equipment shots, the ridiculously over-blue lights-on shots on reef tanks (I mean, it's 2017- we've had LED's for like a decade, and we're still into making our tanks look like Studio 54?
-What gives.
-Ever heard of "full spectrum" or "daylight?").
-And since I was contemplating employing high light in this new setup, I was fascinated by others' experiences in high light setups.
-Apart from stuff I'd laugh and comiserate about, I saw IT.
+So anyways, as I pursued a few threads, I'd see the usual iterations of layouts, the fancy equipment shots, etc. Apart from stuff I'd laugh and comiserate about, I saw IT.
 You know.
 The big "hurdle."
-The rights of passage in any aquarium.
+The right of passage.

-Yikes, I forgot about that.
+Yikes, I forgot about that phase.
 Yeah.
-Seems like I've had tanks just kind of "set up" for so long I've kind of forgotten about it a bit.
-That part when all of your good work looks like...well, you get it- as it's covered with that familiar patina of algae while the tank goes through its nutrient cycling phase.
+That part when all of your good work and botanicals looks like...well, you get it, as it's covered with that familiar patina of algae while the tank goes through its nutrient cycling phase.
 The part where every hobbyist, experienced or otherwise, has those lingering doubts; asks questions- goes through the mental gymnastics to try to cope: "Do I have enough flow?"
 Was my source water quality any good?
 Is it my light?
 When does this go away?
 It does go away.
 I know it's just a phase.
 Right?
 Yeah, it goes away?
 When?
 It WILL go away.
 Right?"

-I mean, it's one of those rights of passage that we all go through when we set up aquariums right?
+I mean, it's one of those rights of passage that we all go through.
 The early doubts.
 The questioning of ourselves.
 The reviewing of fundamental procedure and practice.
 The need to reach out to the community to gain reassurance.
 It's normal.
 It's often inevitable.

-The point of this piece is not about algae or nitrites, or biofilms on botanicals, per se.
+The point of this piece is not about algae, per se.
 It's about the mind set that we bring to the table when we experience such things.
-The "algae bloom" or the "biofilm" phases brings out familiar feelings...
+The "algae bloom" phase brings out familiar feelings...

-But they are phases.
+But it IS a phase.
 I know this..and you do, too.